lgpf/RetroWiFiModem/README.md

 Mini Courier Modem - https://www.thingiverse.com/thing:7182022
 Retro External Momdem - https://www.thingiverse.com/thing:7182050

+Btw ..
+MAX3232.
+There is a lot of fakes out there.
+I tried eBay, AliExpress and some local market.
+All in the garbage bin.
+If you want build your modem.
+Doesn't matter if MAX3237 or MAX3232 .. buy it from mouser or farnell.

 ## Original Instructions

 This project is a small set of tweaks and updates to